rhelmstedter/coding-class/README.md

 ## Inspiration

-I recently stumble across the excellent [Teaching Python Podcast](https://www.teachingpython.fm/).
+I recently stumbled across the excellent [Teaching Python Podcast](https://www.teachingpython.fm/).
 I highly recommend it.

 Dylan Beattie has an amazing talk [The Art of Code](https://youtu.be/6avJHaC3C2U) that speaks to the creative side of coding.
 I plan to incorporate a bunch of ideas from this talk in my coding class.